gregogolla/gregogolla.github.io/docs/admin.md

 ![alt text](images/7.5_Permissions.png "permissions tab")

 ##	Manage database
 This section provides a view that allows the administrator to access and manipulate records in the database.
+It is very useful for examining, changing or deleting records when the front end pages have a problem.
 It should be used with care and a full understanding of the data schema.

 ![alt text](images/7.6_Manage_Database.png "roles tab")